On a class of random walks with reinforced memory: The strongly reinforced Shark Random Swim

 In order to describe the building dynamics, we use the same weights $k_n(\cdot)$ as for the memory-reinforced random walk models, starting from

-We denote by $T_1$ the tree with a single node labeled $1$, to which we attach a half-edge, see Figure~\ref{fig:ClustersSpins}, so that the degree of the root node $1$ is equal to one from the very beginning.
+We denote by $T_1$ the tree with a single node labeled $1$, to which we attach a half-edge, see Figure~\ref{fig:ClustersSpins}, so that the degree of the root node $1$ is equal to one at the beginning.

 Then, for $n\geq 2$, given $\mT_{n-1}$ has been built, we attach node $n$ to a randomly chosen node $I_n\in\{1,\ldots,n-1\}$ from the tree $\mT_{n-1}$ according to

 Finally, we update the weight of the parent node $I_n=i$ of $n$ by setting